Common First Year & Basic Medical Sciences (CFY & BMS)

 ISLAM 105

-The course aims to introduce the Sharia rulings related to medical issues.
-It also deals with the jurisprudential rules and Sharia objectives that are closely related to medical issues.
-It presents contemporary medical issues and the suspicions raised about them and the response to these suspicions from the Islamic point of view.
+The course aims to introduce Sharia rulings related to medical issues.
+It also covers jurisprudential principles and the objectives of Sharia that pertain to medical matters.
+Contemporary medical issues and the concerns they raise are discussed, along with responses from an Islamic perspective.

 ISLAM 106

-This course aims to highlight multiple aspects of the family provisions in Islam, the rules for its construction, and its rights in a way that serves the purpose of its existence.
+This course aims to highlight various aspects of family provisions in Islam, including the rules for its establishment and the rights of family members, in a manner that serves the purpose of its existence.

 ISLAM 107

 The course addresses the definition of the Islamic economic system, its objectives, and its doctrinal, moral, and legislative principles.
-It also talks about the foundations of the Islamic economic system, the provisions of zakat, and methods of calculating zakat on private funds.
-It deals with the Islamic economics approach to finance and financing formulas.
+It also covers the foundations of the Islamic economic system, the provisions of zakat, and methods for calculating zakat on private funds.
+The course also covers the Islamic approach to finance and financial instruments.

 ISLAM 108